masneyb/shotwell-site-generator/README.md

                         # the site and is present for scripting purposes.
-    original@           # Symlink to --input-database path for downloading full-sized media screensaver.html    # Screensaver linked from the search page search.html         # Advanced search that uses Javascript in the user's browser.
+    original@           # Symlink to --input-database path for downloading full-sized media screensaver.html    # Screensaver linked from the search page search.css          # CSS styling for all of the HTML files search.html         # Advanced search that uses Javascript in the user's browser.
                         # Reads content from generated media.json file.
     search.js           # Common functions for screensaver.html and search.html